jens-maus/RaspberryMatic/README.md

 ## :clap: Acknowledgments
 As this project is a collaborative effort also indirectly using several third-party solutions we would like to thank the following authors for their valueable contributions:
-* Alexander Reinert – for his [generic_raw_uart kernel module](https://github.com/alexreinert/piVCCU/tree/master/kernel) enabling HomeMaticIP support with the ASUS Tinkerboard.
+* Alexander Reinert – for his [generic_raw_uart kernel module](https://github.com/alexreinert/piVCCU/tree/master/kernel) enabling homematicIP support with the ASUS Tinkerboard.

 ## :family: Authors
 See [Contributors](https://github.com/jens-maus/RaspberryMatic/graphs/contributors) for a complete list of people that have directly contributed to this project.